BigThonkers/ThonkTools/README.md

 csvtex(filename,form=None,index=None,line_break=True,dec_comma=False)
 ````
 Filename is obvious.
 Formatting has yet to be added (and may be renamed to "style"), but options should be None and 'nutrition'.
 Index has yet to be implemented, but will add an index column.
 Line break is self-explanatory; True means after every \\ a new line will be done.
 Decimal comma changes every decimal point to a comma.
 Off by default.

+### hi

+Step by step instructions to solving coupled systems of non-linear inhomogeneous differential equations.

 ## Installation